-A daily standup meeting or scrum meeting is a daily, 15-min long meeting where each person spends a few minutes preparing, a few minutes discussing what’s blocking their progress, a few minutes getting up to speed with the rest of the team’s progress and blockages – every single day.
+A daily standup meeting or scrum meeting is a daily 15-min long meeting where each person spends a few minutes preparing, a few minutes discussing what’s blocking their progress and a few minutes getting up to speed with the rest of the team’s progress.

-Standups are strictly time-boxed to 15 minutes to keep the discussion brisk and relevant.
-Daily standups also have a very specific agenda:
+Daily standups are strictly time-boxed to 15 minutes to keep the discussion brisk and relevant and include four primary agenda items.

 - What got done yesterday?
 Synchronize handoffs to ensure we don’t drop the ball.